Henerystone/website-Us-people/japan.md

       });
     }

-    function getAllRecipes(name=undefined) {
-      const recipesDropDown = document.getElementById("recipeNamesDropDown");
+    function getAllRecipes(name=undefined) { // gets recipes from API; adds to the recipe dropdown menu as well const recipesDropDown = document.getElementById("recipeNamesDropDown");
       document.querySelectorAll('#recipeNamesDropDown option').forEach(option => option.remove())

-      //Async fetch API call to the database to create a new user fetch(url, options).then((response) => {
+      //Async fetch API call to the database to create a new row fetch(url, options).then((response) => {
         let firstOptionKey = undefined;
         // response contains valid result
         response.json().then((data) => {
           console.log("all food ", data);
-          //add a table row for the new/created userId const tr = document.createElement("tr");
+          //add a table row for the new/created food const tr = document.createElement("tr");
           for (let key in data) {
             let option = document.createElement("option");
-            // Set first name on the dropdown so can fill in data form later firstOptionKey = firstOptionKey ?? data[key].name;
+            // Set first name on the dropdown so can fill in data form later firstOptionKey = firstOptionKey ?? data[key].name; // sets the first option at the top of the dropdown option.setAttribute("value", data[key].name);
-            option.setAttribute("value", data[key].name);
             let optionText = document.createTextNode(data[key].name);
             option.appendChild(optionText);